foldda/charian/README.md

         {
             var rda = new Rda();  //create an RDA container

-            //stores each of the properties' value
+            //stores each of the properties value
             rda[(int)RDA_INDEX.FIRST_NAME].ScalarValue = this.FirstName;
             rda[(int)RDA_INDEX.LAST_NAME].ScalarValue = this.LastName;
             return rda;